tensorway/2000transistors/README.md

   - leds and pin headers last

 ## Important
-- to lower costs all registers have the same board, but TMP and IR register do not have input and output connected to the bus, this means you have to connect it on other registers
+- to lower costs all registers have the same board, but TMP and IR registers do not have input and output connected to the bus, this means you have to connect it on other registers
 - You need to find the voltage that works for your LCD contrast and put those resistors

+## Components
+- 2N7000 MOSFETs
+- BC547 (BJT) only 4 for the astable
+- 1000 ohm registers for leds
+- 1M ohm for logic

 ## Bugs